ml-archive/blog/source/_posts/2018-05-09-Getting-started-with-Vapor-3.md

 - We pull out `title` from the arguments.
 Since arguments are required, we don't have to unwrap the value.
 - We pull out the `body` option from the dictionary of options and supply a fallback.
 Another approach would be to do `try context.requireOption("body")` since there's already a fallback defined in the option.
 However doing this would mean that we would need to always pass in the option flag (in this case `-b`) but we can omit the value for the option if we want to.
 A way to think of it is to consider the value of the option to be optional, and not the existence of the option.
-- Last we connect to our MySQL database and we create and save the post.
+- Lastly we connect to our MySQL database and we create and save the post.

 #### Running our command